argosopentech/argos-train/README.md

 ```

 ## Add swap space
-75GB works for most models, if you have free disk space you can do more
+75GB works for most models, if you have free disk space you can do more.
 ```
 sudo fallocate -l 75G /swapfile sudo chmod 600 /swapfile